wengyilun/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
-.map() returns a new array while forEach modify the original array
+.map() returns a new array while forEach does not.

 2. What is the difference between a function and a method? function live in a global scope, ‘this’ inside the function points to the Window Object unless ‘strict mode” is used, then it returns undefined.
 A method is a function whos’ scope points to the object within which it was declared.